LexouDuck/42/10-roger-skyline-1/README.md

 After this, you should **reboot** your virtual machine.

-**You may then proceed to test if your VM can resist nmap attacks:**
+**You may then proceed to test if your VM can resist portscan attacks:**

-Make a clone of your VM, so you can have proper rights to call nmap (we can't use it from the 42 computers host machines).
+Using the same clone of your VM, you can have proper rights to call `nmap` (we can't use it from the 42 computers host machines cause we're not root/sudo users).

-Then start it up, and change the static address it uses, so that there is no IP conflict with the existing VM.

 And to test, simply do the following commands (there are 2 different nmap tests to try):
 ```sh